-Equipment is defined as nonexpendable personal property costing \$5,000 or more per item and having a service life of more than one year (unless your organization has established a lower level).
+Equipment is nonexpendable personal property costing \$5,000 or more per item and having a service life of more than one year (unless your organization has established a lower level).
 See 2 CFR §§ 200.313 and .439.

-You may purchase equipment if analysis demonstrates that it is more economical and practical than leasing (equipment rental/user fees should be included in F. Other Direct Costs).
+You may purchase equipment if analysis demonstrates that it is more economical and practical than leasing.
 You may charge depreciation in compliance with 2 CFR § 200.436.
+If you lease equipment, include equipment rental/user fees in F. Other Direct Costs.

 Per 2 CFR § 200.322, you should preference goods, products, and materials produced in the United States purchased or acquired under a federal award.
-If your application is selected for funding, you must include the requirements of this section in all subawards, contracts, and purchase orders for work or products.
+If NEH funds your project, you must include the requirements of this section in all subawards, contracts, and purchase orders for work or products.